 - Participants will receive a weekly stipend provided by The Center for Excellence in Science and Mathematics Education (CESAME)

 - The program provides a $5,000 base stipend.
 Housing and travel supplements are offered, if applicable.
 Please refer to the program website for details.

 Visit the STEM Teacher and Researcher Program website and fill out the online application.

 - Official or unofficial transcripts from any college or university at which you've enrolled in courses

 - Email address for a reference who can speak to your interest in teaching and research

 - Note: As part of the application process, you will be required to write four 250-word essays on the following topics: 1) Teaching Experience / Interests, 2) Research Experience / Interests, 3) Complementary Soft Skills, and 4) Challenges / Barriers.
 For each topic, you are given three options for your essay prompt.
-To help you prepare your essays, the prompts are reproduced in the sample PDF version of the application.
+To help you prepare your essays, the prompts are reproduced and available at the bottom of the application page.

 For general inquiries, contact: